houshuang/stian-notes/content/A--Chinese.md

     - Speaking is primarily at home and with friends in the community.
 A better vocabulary would be very useful here.
         - An open question of whether I should make more conscious effort around tones here.
 My gut feeling is no, it's not significantly stopping me being understood, and it can improve just by hearing and interacting.
 But there could potentially be some high-impact specific intervention I could do here.
     - Not sure I will make much efforts at improving my writing in the short-term.
 One possibility would be to find more people on Twitter who use Chinese and talk about interesting stuff.
 Right now, Chinese "Twitter", discussion fora etc seem very overwhelming, but perhaps there is a single community I could join which would make sense to engage with?
-        - Interesting that I didn't even consider handwriting, I think I've completely abandoned that at the current stage. <span class="highlight">I do have an open question about whether there is some link between handwriting and character recognition</span>
+        - Interesting that I didn't even consider handwriting, I think I've completely abandoned that at the current stage. &#8203;<mark>I do have an open question about whether there is some link between handwriting and character recognition</mark>
             - obviously this is not strong, since I can read complex texts and only actively produce a few characters from memory, however there might still be a way in which during learning of brand new characters, producing/reproducing by hand is useful?
 - Reading
     - I have not actively sought out reading material in Chinese for a long time, although I used to have periods where I actively tried to improve my reading.